LightBurnSoftware/Documentation/Toolbars.md

 <a name="Top"></a>
 ## Toolbars and Tool Windows

 The workspace has may toolbar and tool windows to make working with files fairly easy and intuitive.
-Right clicking on the top bar of the app will allow you to toggle toolbars on or off.
+Right clicking on the top bar of the app will allow you to toggle toolbars on or off, as will using the 'Window' menu in the main menu bar.

 ![Toolbars](/img/Toolbars.PNG)